What to Look For When Reporting a Violation

 The funds to provide rewards for information on fish and game law violations come entirely from donations.
-Anyone with an interest in conservation can help stop poaching by sending tax deductible donations to help finance the Operation Game Thief rewards.
+Anyone with an interest in conservation can help stop poaching by sending tax-deductible donations to help finance the Operation Game Thief rewards.

-The poachers lay waste the efforts of the Oklahoma Department of Wildlife Conservation, sportsmen, conservationists, naturalists, ecologist and everyone who cares about wildlife.
+The poachers lay waste the efforts of the Oklahoma Department of Wildlife Conservation, sportsmen, conservationists, naturalists, ecologists, and everyone who cares about wildlife.
 Here’s your chance to stop them cold with a call or check.

 Make your check payable to: